Gavwalsh15/CSGO-External-Radar/README.md

 CSGO-External-Radar
 Puts CSGO Radar on a TFT display and reveals enemys locations

-This only works for DUST 2 as that is the map that is flashed to the ESP.
+This works for DUST 2 only.
 The Red dots are the Enemys and the Green one is the player.